JustMoney app

 Credit life cover

 Yes.
-This covers your outstanding balance in case of death, permanent or temporary disability, critical or terminal illness.
+This covers your outstanding balance in case of death, permanent or temporary disability, or critical or terminal illness.

 To qualify